CaptainChicky/Note-taking-App/README.md

 # How to make it auto-compile because I am stoopid :^)?
 Press the green run button at the top 🙂.

+# Why is it not an unlicense this time?
+Because I actually spent time and effort into this one 🤣🤡🤣 so, similar to the powershell repository, please credit me when referencing, sharing, or doing something with this at the right times 😔.
+Please 😥.

 # Conclusion...
-Have fun with this useless project! :D
+Have fun with this useless project! 😃